-Residential Projects: As required by the City’s Subdivision Ordinance, as-built surveys are required for all storm drainage systems that are installed as part of residential or commercial subdivision infrastructure that is to be publicly-maintained.
+Residential Projects: As required by the City’s Subdivision Ordinance, as-built surveys are required for all storm drainage systems that are installed as part of residential or commercial subdivision infrastructure.
 Storm drainage system as-built surveys must contain information regarding storm drainage constructed to the extents that correspond to the boundary of a recorded Subdivision Plat map.
 Storm drainage as-builts are to be sealed and signed by a Registered Land Surveyor.

 Commercial Projects: The City's Post-Construction Ordinance requires as-built surveys for commercial projects.
 As-built certifications and surveys are also required for stormwater management facilities and Best Management Practices (BMPs) in subdivisions and commercial development sites or residential subdivisions.
 Most BMP as-builts need to be signed, sealed by both a Registered Land Surveyor and a Professional Engineer and must include a standard PE certification statement (see checklists below).